sakaridis/fog_simulation-SFSU_synthetic/README.md

    MEX configured to use 'gcc' for C language compilation.
    ```
    For further details, please consult the [mex command documentation](https://www.mathworks.com/help/matlab/ref/mex.html).
-4. Assign the MATLAB variable `fog_simulation_root` with the path to the directory into which you have cloned this repository, by issuing in the Command Window something like
+4. Assign the MATLAB variable `FOG_SIMULATION_ROOT` with the path to the directory into which you have cloned this repository, by issuing in the Command Window something like
    ```
-   fog_simulation_root = '/home/some_user/fog_simulation-SFSU_synthetic';
+   FOG_SIMULATION_ROOT = '/home/some_user/fog_simulation-SFSU_synthetic';
    ```
-5. Change MATLAB's current folder to `fog_simulation_root`, e.g. with
+5. Change MATLAB's current folder to `FOG_SIMULATION_ROOT`, e.g. with
    ```
-   cd(fog_simulation_root);
+   cd(FOG_SIMULATION_ROOT);
    ```
 6. Build the binary MEX file for SLIC from the respective C source file with
    ```